ymasory/sbt-prototype/README.md

 # sbt-prototype is the starting point for all my projects #

+Warning: you *must* use sbt version 0.11.3.
+Due to the `scala-tools.org` debacle, sbt can no longer download other versions of itself automatically.

 ## Features ##
 ### sbt plugins ###
 - **xsbt-proguard-plugin**.
 Generate an executable jar of your project.